Mathtin/memmod/README.md

 **`memmod`** is a python library used to load dll libraries directly from memory.

-`memmod` implements basic functinality for loading `mimikatz` dll, available on https://github.com/Mathtin/mimikatz
+`memmod` only implements basic functinality for loading dll and resolving function names.
+This library meant to be used with ctypes.

 If you don't want to build it, binaries are available on https://github.com/Mathtin/memmod/releases